compacctsys/Droiditor/README.md

   * Captures all network traffic in and out of Droiditor. **Note: At the moment, Droiditor only captures HTTP/S requests and responses**
 * ControllerCapture [ConCap]
   * Captures input from controllers. **Note: At the moment, Droiditor only captures screen taps and gestures**
+* GeneralCapture [GenCap]
+  * Essentially just a logger, it will capture any text provided.

 Capture mechanisms are configured and enabled via the `audit_config.xml` file, which must be placed in your applications `assets` directory.
 Below are a couple of example configurations.
+Note that for sensors, the ID may change as Android devices (and sensors) evolve, so if a sensor is not being detected, look up the correct sensor ID in the Android documentation.

 **Example 1: SensorCapture**

     <mechanism name="sencap" enabled="true">
       <sensor>
           <name>TYPE_ORIENTATION</name>